When we say Omnichannel, what are we talking about? Why is it such a great opportunity for your business? What challenges does it involve?

-- Development of a customer-centric approach: we know how much a self-referential sales strategy, which focuses only on its offer and presents itself aggressively to the customer, does not give the desired results.
-On the contrary, you need to be focused on the customer, his needs and desires.
-And an Omnichannel strategy allows you to focus on his direct experience with your company, responding to his expectations.
+- Development of a customer-centric approach: we know that a self-referential sales strategy, which focuses only on its offer and presents itself aggressively to the customer, does not give the desired results.
+You need to be focused on the customer, his needs and desires.
+An Omnichannel strategy allows you to focus on his direct experience with your company, responding to his expectations.

-Now that we have seen how much you can revolutionize your sales strategy with an Omnichannel approach, let’s analyze some concrete examples, in order to show you what are the actions that can attract customers in target with your business.
+Now that we have seen how much you can revolutionize your sales strategy with an Omnichannel approach, let’s analyze some concrete examples, in order to show you what are the actions that can attract customers to your business.

 3 excellent examples of the Omnichannel model

 The 3 companies we want to talk to you about have already introduced the Omnichannel model into their sales process and are achieving great results.
 We are talking about two giants like IKEA and Adidas and a growing startup, Velasca, specialized in handmade and made in Italy shoes at competitive prices.
-In the case of Velasca, then, born with an online store and then spreading throughout the territory, the Omnichannel strategy has been part of the company vision since the beginning.
+Velasca, was born with an online store and only later spread onto physical territory: the Omnichannel strategy has been part of the company vision since the beginning.

 Here are the measures adopted by these 3 companies:

 - IKEA.
-The Swedish brand does not only stand on the outskirts of large cities, with its warehouses stocked with any household items.
-For years, it has also been present online, but only since 2017 has it made a decisive step forward towards an Omnichannel approach.
+The Swedish brand does not only stand on the outskirts of large cities, with its warehouses stocked with any household items; for years it has also been present online, but only since 2017 has it made a decisive step towards an Omnichannel approach.
 Just think of the use of augmented reality to plan the arrangement of the furniture in your living room, or the blog, which always offers valid ideas for decorating your home with a modern and functional style.
-Briefly, the entire online presence does not only aim at direct sales, but contributes to bringing entire families into physical stores.
+Their entire online presence does not only aim at direct sales, but contributes to bringing entire families into physical stores.

 - Velasca was born online and only later did it open physical stores.
 Even today, 50% of its customers come from e–commerce and 80% of those who enter the store have had a first online approach with the brand.
 In other words, these are webrooming consumers, who first carry out online searches, get informed and then buy offline.
-Given this strong virtual presence, the same salespeople are trained to accompany the potential customer to purchase, without ever forcing him.
-Velasca is well aware, in fact, that those who enter the shop already have all the elements to decide.
-This is an excellent example of synergy between different channels.
-In addition, the relationship with customers is so close that sometimes the members of the Velasca team personally sign the customer service e–mails or that events are organized in physical stores, to make them even more welcoming.
+Given this strong virtual presence, the same salespeople are trained to accompany the potential customer to purchase without ever forcing him.
+Velasca is well aware, in fact, that those who enter the shop already have all the elements to decide – this is an excellent example of synergy between different channels.
+In addition, the relationship with customers is so close that sometimes the members of the Velasca team personally sign the customer service e–mails, and events are organized in physical stores, to make them even more welcoming.

 In short, these 3 brands offer different sales channels and different solutions to their customers, pamper them with ad hoc strategies.
-And what about you?
+What about you?
 What do you need to implement a holistic approach like this?

 The challenges of the Omnichannel model